fr-iit/GSMRS/README.md

 **Gender Inference**

 The basic gender inference attack can be executed by running the Classifier_Gender.py.
 In the file, you can define what exactly should be executed.
 I.e.,
-1. To load the rating and gender data of MovieLens, call the load_ratingdata_ML() & load_genderdata_ML() function
+1. To load the rating and gender data of MovieLens, set the value of the 'dataset' variable as dataset = 'ml1m' and for Yahoo!Movie dataset as dataset = 'yahoo'
-2. To execute, for example logistic regression classifier, call classifierLR() function
-3. To run logistic regression in cross validation function, call crossvalidation().
+2. To execute the gender classifier on rating with gender stereotypes data, set the value of the 'FristFoldRQ2' variable as FristFoldRQ2 = 'Rating with GS'
+3. To execute the gender classifier on only rating data, set the value of the 'FristFoldRQ2' variable as FristFoldRQ2 = 'Only Rating'
+4. To run logistic regression in cross-validation function, set the value of the 'SecondFoldRQ2' variable as SecondFoldRQ2 = 'LR', and for support vector machine, set the value of the same variable as SecondFoldRQ2 = 'SVM'